 Ever since our visit to the Redwoods, we’ve loved walking among ancient giant trees.
 The Grove of the Patriarchs is a 1.2 mile loop through old growth forest, located near the Stevens Canyon Entrance on the southeastern part of the park.
 There were plenty of ancient trees to marvel at during our hike, but the highlight was definitely the suspension bridge that takes you across one of the park’s many creeks.
 The kids loved testing their bravery and crossing the bridge on their own!

-By far, my favorite hike at Mount Rainier National Park is the trail around Tipsoo Lake.
+By far, my favorite of the Mount Rainier hikes for kids that we tried was the trail around Tipsoo Lake.
 Located in the northeastern part of the park, along the Mather Memorial Parkway (State Road 410), it’s a half mile loop around the lake.
 We loved it because we were able to get some lovely views of the mountain, while also admiring the flowers in the fields and observing the guppies swimming in the water.
 It’s also a good hike to end with, as it leaves you with a lasting impression of the mountain.

 If you can’t tell already, we love being in the outdoors!
 Though we’re not what you would call extreme outdoor enthusiasts, we do enjoy adventuring out in nature.
 I’m still a city girl at heart, so these short trips into the woods is just enough for me to get my outdoors fix.
 And with two young kids in tow, it’s helpful to keep these jaunts in nature relatively short, in order to introduce them to the outdoors bit by bit.

-If you’re looking for a way to get your kids hooked on the outdoors, these five easy hikes are a great place to start.
+If you’re looking for a way to get your kids hooked on the outdoors, these five easy Mount Rainier hikes for kids are a great place to start.
 So what are you waiting for?
-Go out there and explore Mount Rainier with your little ones!
+Go out there and explore Mount Rainier National Park with your little ones!